 Gabion Wall Fence for a Textured Look

 A gabion wall fence filled with stones or recycled materials creates a rugged texture.
 I built one with river rocks, and it provided both privacy and a unique aesthetic.
+It is a fantastic option if you are exploring different outdoor privacy screen ideas for your yard.

 Recycled Pallet Fence